MarcLoupias/memo-dev/content/security/CORS/infos-CORS.md

----
-htmlHead:
-    title: 'marlou knowledge base'
-    containerClass: 'markdown-body'
-    metaTags:
-        - name: viewport
-          content: 'width=device-width, initial-scale=1, minimal-ui'
-        - name: robots
-          content: none
-    links:
-        - href: '../../github-markdown.css'
-          rel: stylesheet
-          media: all
-        - href: '../../main.css'
-          rel: stylesheet
-          media: all
-        - href: '../../github.css'
-          rel: stylesheet
-    scripts:
-        - src: '../../index.js'

----

 # CORS (Cross-Origin Resource Sharing)

 ## Why ?

 - Because of [Same Origin Policy](http://en.wikipedia.org/wiki/Same_origin_policy)

 > The policy permits scripts running on pages originating from the same site – a combination of scheme, hostname, and port number – to access each other's DOM with no specific restrictions, but prevents access to DOM on different sites.
 Same-origin policy also applies to `XMLHttpRequest` and to `robots.txt`.

 CORS configuration is **server-side**.